Adult Learning Centers

 The New York Public Library's Adult Learning Centers help adults who have difficulties reading and writing improve their communication skills.
 The Centers are welcoming neighborhood settings that help new readers and writers become comfortable with library services.
 All services are free for students registered in the program.

-The Centers provide instruction in small groups, facilitated by volunteer tutors who are recruited, trained, and guided by professional staff members.
 The Centers have books, newspapers, magazines, and computer programs designed for new readers.

 The Library's Literacy and English Language Programs are funded by the Mayor’s Office of Adult Education as part of the New York City Adult Literacy Initiative, The New York State Department of Education, and The New York State Coordinated Outreach Services Grant.